simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 In the evening the official visitors left our camp and rode at quick pace toward the mountain south of the valley.
 The next day we spent in camp, waiting for an answer from the High Commissioner.
 The local nomads suddenly became much more restrained for they were forbidden to trade or communicate with us.
 Milk, butter, and fuel were furnished by the headmen.
 We spent the day rearranging loads and doctoring the sores on the backs of our animals.
 According to the headman, strict rules had been introduced since last year, and nobody was allowed to pass the frontier without a permit from the Dalai Lama, who always fixed the date of departure of caravans from Nag-chu.
 These strict regulations not only concerned foreigners --- Mongols, Chinese or other nationalities --- but also Tibetans coming from Mongolia or China after a long residence in these countries.

 Late in the afternoon, we were visited by two headmen attired in red *puru* coats and Homburger hats, carrying Tibetan swords, ornamented with semiprecious stones.
-They brought the news that the High Commissioner of Hor, Kusho Kapshdpa, and the Joint-Governors of Nag-chu invited us to move at once to Chu-na-khe and Nag-chu.
+They brought the news that the High Commissioner of Hor, Kusho Kapshöpa, and the Joint-Governors of Nag-chu invited us to move at once to Chu-na-khe and Nag-chu.
 The two men again prepared to draft a report but this time we made a strong protest and told them that three reports were enough.
 They smiled and dropped the matter.

 Next morning we rose long before dawn, and by six o'clock the whole caravan, escorted by the two headmen, was marching southward.
 I had spent a very bad night and felt terribly weak.
 The great strain of the previous days, frequent night watches, tiresome marches and endless negotiations with frontier authorities for three days, had been completely exhausting.
 The trail crossed the valley of Sheng-di and ascended a low pass.
 From this point as far as Kam-rong La stretched a highly intersected country with grassy hills and side glens.